bluerogue251/DBSubsetter/load-test/instructions.md

 ## Viewing metrics from the load test

+* Make sure your EC2 instance's security group allows incoming traffic to port 9090, so that the prometheus instance running there is accessible to the outside world.

 * Edit observability-tools.sh in the project root directory to point Grafana to the prometheus instance running on the EC2 instance itself.